hannotify/javas-concurrency-journey-continues/sections/3-virtual-threads.md

 note:

-Virtual threads are cheap to create and fast to start and stop.
+In contrast, virtual threads are cheap to create and fast to start and stop.
 Like taxis.

 ---